 We'd also highly recommend this one if you want to show off the joys of VR to your friends.
 The developers built a "party mode" just for such shenanigans.

 Read the full review: Superhot VR review: Virtual reality's most frustratingly enjoyable game

 Best VR boxing game

-Read the full review: Knockout League review: Arcade-style VR boxing is a smash hit
+For a more arcade style game check out: Knockout League review: Arcade-style VR boxing is a smash hit

 Best gladiatorial combat game